Uncomputability of Phase Diagrams: Introduction

 \section{Introduction}

 Phase transitions and phase diagrams have been a central area of study in condensed matter physics for well over a century.
-In the second half of the 20\textsuperscript{th} century interest in superconductors and topological phases spurred work in quantum phase transitions; phase transitions happening at zero temperature due to the change in some non-thermal parameter \cite{Sachdev_2011}.
+In particular in the second half of the 20\textsuperscript{th} century, interest in superconductors and topological phases spurred work on quantum phase transitions: a discontinuous change of a macroscopic observable happening at zero temperature due to the change in some non-thermal parameter \cite{Sachdev_2011}.

-The phase diagrams for many materials have been well studied both experimentally and theoretically.
-There exist numerous algorithms which are heuristically effective at computing properties of many-body quantum systems, such as the Density Matrix Renormalization Group for 1D gapped systems or density functional theory.
-Classic toy models include the 1-dimensional transverse field Ising Model which is known to have a transition from an unordered to ordered phase at a critical magnetic field strength \cite{Sachdev_2011}.
-On the other hand, in general numerical simulations are computationally difficult, and may even be intractable \cite{Staar_Maier_Schulthess, Schuch_Verstrete}.
-An important example is the 2D Hubbard model which is thought to describe the behaviour of the high-temperature superconducting cuprates but remains poorly understood \cite{Eder_2015}.
-Moreover, quantum phase diagrams can be highly complex.
-Experimentally and computationally one of the best studied, the 2D electron gas---a model for free electrons in semiconductors---is well known to have a complex phase diagram; the system undergoes a large number of phase transitions, most notably those associated with the quantum hall effect.
+The phase diagrams for many materials have been well-studied both experimentally and theoretically.
+There exist numerous algorithms which are heuristically effective at computing properties of many-body quantum systems, such as the Density Matrix Renormalization Group for 1D gapped systems or density functional theory \cite{White_1992,Jones_2015}.
+Classic toy models include the 1D transverse field Ising Model which is known to have a transition from an unordered to ordered phase at a critical magnetic field strength \cite{Sachdev_2011}.
+Beyond that, materials with exotic phases, such as topological insulators, or the fractional quantum Hall effect, are becoming increasingly important to understand as they become more applicable to real world applications \cite{Pudalov_Semenchinski_1988, Vobornik_et_al_2011}.

+Yet the quantum phase diagram for such systems can be highly complex.
+Numerical simulations of quantum systems are computationally difficult, and may even be intractable \cite{Staar_Maier_Schulthess, Schuch_Verstrete}.
+Experimentally and computationally one of the best studied is the 2D electron gas---a model for free electrons in semiconductors---which is well-known to exhibit a complex phase behaviour: the system undergoes a large number of phase transitions, most notably those associated with the quantum Hall effect.
 Indeed, the phase diagrams of such systems are known to be incredibly rich with some producing Hoftstadter butterfly patterns with an infinite number of phases \cite{Osadchy_Avron}.
+All of these are important instances of the general problem of computing the phase diagram of a Hamiltonian, which classifies the system's state with respect to a macroscopic observable (such as global magnetization), and with respect to a parameter of the Hamiltonian (such as a transverse field strength).